PramodhKumar3/System-Design/README.md

 **Definition:** **Bridge** is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

 🧩 **Use Case (Detailed):**
-You need a remote control system for devices:
+You need a remote control system for:

  - TV
  - Radio
+Remote should work with any device without modifying code.

 ✅ **Problem:**
-Remote should work with any device without modifying code.
+Tightly coupling remote and device classes makes adding new devices or remotes hard.
+You need flexibility.

 ❓ **Question:**
 Design `RemoteControl` abstraction and `Device` implementations (TV, Radio).
+Create `SmartRemote` extending `RemoteControl`.
 Demonstrate turning devices on/off.

 ---